Perl/governance/perl-core-status.md

 2. present - I'm a member, but need more time to catchup on discussion.
 And cannot consider myself as 'active'
 3. please unsubscribe me

+Rik rounded any "well, halfway between" response to the more-active option.

 ## "I'm an active member"

 > I'm reading this list and thus an active member